aedans/Nylon/README.md

 By default, when the program is called, all arguments are pushed onto the stack in order.

 ## Implicit Output
-By default, all elements present when the program ends are printed to stdout.
+By default, when the function terminates, the function returns all consecutive matching objects starting from the top of the stack.

 # Builtin Functions